-1st Semester

-TEACHING UNIT MSD-02 :
+TEACHING UNIT MSD-02 : MACHINE LEARNING

-MACHINE LEARNING

-Supervisor : Valentin PATILEA (ENSAI)

-ECTS Credits : 5

-Estimated personal workload (beyond lecture and tutorial time) / : 30 to 40 hrs
+(beyond lecture and tutorial time) /

-Lectures and Tutorials : 60 hrs

 Present fundamental modern machine learning approaches and provide computing tools for effective implementation.
 Topics in model/feature selection and regularization methods, regression trees, aggregation methods and support vector machine, as well as neural networks and deep learning concepts and algorithms will be presented.
 Parallel computing techniques are also presented.
 The students are expected to know the main up to date algorithms and to be able to implement them.